 As this article was originally posted on my previous blog and has been moved as part of an integration I added a comment from a reader below as it’s always good to have somewhat dissenting opinions.

-So, below is the full comment from Darren M Jorgensen (thanks Darren), in a box.
+So, below is the full comment from Darren M Jorgensen (thanks Darren).

 Top image purchased under license from Shutterstock